What Are Sales Orders?

 Invoice Generation and Payment Processing

-Once the order is fulfilled, an invoice is generated based on the sales order details.
-This step ensures:
+After the order is fulfilled, an invoice is created from the sales order details.
+Done well, this step ensures:

-- Consistency between the sales order, delivered goods, and the billed amount
+- Consistency between the sales order, the goods delivered, and the amount billed

 Order Closure and Reporting

-After payment is received, the sales order is marked as complete.
-Businesses track key metrics such as:
+Once payment is received, the sales order is marked complete.
+Teams then track metrics such as:

 - Order processing time